Hurricane Harvey dropped so much rain on Houston that some parts are still flooding

 "It came quickly.
 It came too quickly.
 It kept raining and raining and the river came into our backyard and flooded the streets," Jones said.
 "I'm safe.
 I'm doing okay," she said.

-Florida Wildlife Commission agents and soldiers with the Louisiana Army National Guard evacuated eight residents and three employees from the Golden Years retirement home in Orange Wednesday.
+Florida Wildlife Commission agents and soldiers with the Louisiana Army National Guard evacuated eight residents and three employees from the Golden Years retirement home in Orange, Texas, Wednesday.
 Staff took residents to a small second-story area as the water on the ground floor rose to thigh level.

 Related: Animal Lovers, Shelters Scramble to Save Pets in Wake of Harvey